Arizona Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Arizona?

 Yes.
 Arizona requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 10 are exempt.
+FREE Pioneer license for residents 70 and older who have held 25+ consecutive years of Arizona residency — a lifetime complimentary hunt & fish privilege, not a simple 70+ discount.
+Seniors without the 25-year tenure pay the standard $37 resident annual.
 Always confirm current rules with the Arizona Game and Fish Department before you fish.

 Where do you buy a Arizona fishing license?